 What do my family members need to do to request my burial at the time of need?

-We’ll also keep a copy of your letter and supporting documents in our system to help speed up burial arrangements.
+We’ll also keep a copy of your pre-need application, the decision letter, and your supporting documents in our system to help speed up burial arrangements.
 When your family member or authorized representative requests your burial, we’ll confirm your pre-need eligibility determination based on the laws in effect at that time.

 Will my family have to pay for my burial?

 No. If you qualify for burial in a VA national cemetery, you’ll receive burial benefits at no cost to your family.

 Burial benefits include: